majn/telegram-purple/README.md

 FAQ
 ---

+- How do I set telegram-purple up with Bitlbee?
+  * A (easy): Use bitlbee-telegram instead.
+It is made for bitlbee.
+  * A (hard): Mainly just followed the wiki steps:
+    - First install bitlbee with purple enabled.
+In Arch, use the bitlbee-libpurple aur package.
+    - Started the Bitlbee daemon, which runs with the bitlbee user:

+          # systemctl start bitlbee.service

+    - With any IRC client (e.g., irssi), connect to localhost with `/connect localhost`, then create the account with the commands:

+          account add telegram <phone_number_with_region_prefix>
+          account telegram on

+    This was adapted from https://github.com/majn/telegram-purple/issues/461 .
+Thanks!

 - I receive pictures in a chat, but they aren't showing up
   * A: Make sure that you don't have a plugin like "Conversation Colors" that strips HTML from messages and removes the pictures.